dm-p/powerbi-visuals-html-content/README.md

 \
 ![rar_html.png](./doc/assets/png/raw_html.png "Displaying raw HTML for debugging purposes")

-* By default, hyperlinks don't work due to custom visual limitations, but in this version you can opt to delegate URL requests to Power BI, which will provide the user with a prompt and request their approval, e.g.:
+* By default, hyperlinks wouldn't work due to custom visual limitations, but in this version you can opt to delegate URL requests to Power BI, which will provide the user with a prompt and request their approval, e.g.:
 \
 \
 ![open_url.png](./doc/assets/png/open_url.png "Opening URLs with Power BI delegation")